dlon450/ambulance-diversion-sim/README.md

 # Ambulance Diversion ED Simulation
-Simulate ambulance diversion at an emergency department to find the optimal diversion threshold
+Simulate ambulance diversion at an emergency department.
+Optimal data-driven thresholds lead to ~10 lives saved in a 2-week crisis event.